fairknowe/Issue1417/README.md

 ### Demonstration of Shopify app install issue using Rails and the shopify_app API
 #### See [https://github.com/Shopify/shopify_app/issues/1417](https://github.com/Shopify/shopify_app/issues/1417)

-**This repository provides instructions on building a Docker container and Shopify public embedded app, named "embed", to illustrate a browser-related issue with the app install.**
+**This repository provides instructions on building a Docker container and a Shopify public embedded app, named "embed", to illustrate a browser-related issue with the app install.**

 *This demonstration was developed using Docker Desktop Version 4.7.1 running on MacOS Version 10.15.7.
 Container software versions are below.*

 **Required:**

 1. An ngrok.yml file at the repository root, containing:

-> - authtoken: [your ngrok auth token]
+> authtoken: [your ngrok auth token]
 >
-> - web_addr: 0.0.0.0:4041
+> web_addr: 0.0.0.0:4041

 2. A Shopify Partner account and development store.
 See [here](https://shopify.dev/apps/getting-started/create).